embeddedadventures/EPD-200200B/README.md

 ## Using the library ##

 The driver requires the <a href="https://github.com/embeddedadventures/draw">Embedded Adventures graphics library</a> in order to display text and shapes.

-*When installing the library to your libraries folder, make sure to move the folder "SSD1607" and not the "EPD-200200B".*

 The Arduino sample sketches show the minimum functions necessary to display some text on the ePaper display.
 In addition to initializing the graphics library (draw and draw_font), the SSD1607 library needs to be initialized by calling the two functions